istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 - [The `IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/)

 The configuration parameters in this API can be set individually using `--set` options on the command line.
-For example, to enable the control plane security feature in a default configuration profile, use this command:
+For example, to enable debug logging in a default configuration profile, use this command:

 {{< text bash >}}
-$ istioctl install --set values.global.controlPlaneSecurityEnabled=true
+$ istioctl install --set values.global.logging.level=debug
 {{< /text >}}

 Alternatively, the `IstioOperator` configuration can be specified in a YAML file and passed to